dabrahams/Contracts/Contracts.md

-By the way, we need to know something in order for this method to give the basic guarantee: it only works if `clear()` can't fail—if it gives the nothrow or no-error guarantee.
+By the way, we need to know something in order for this method to give the basic guarantee: it only works if `clear()` can't fail—if it gives the nothrow or nofail guarantee.
 Remember I said that whether an error can occur is part of an operation's contract?
 It's crucial information because error *recovery* needs to use operations that can't themselves report errors.